cs521-s24/cs521-s24.github.io/_assignments/lab03.md

 1. You will use the C file management functions to open, write, and close a file
 1. You will handle error conditions **exactly** as shown in the example output
 1. You will provide a `Makefile` and test your project with the `grade` script
+1. Do not commit/push your `dictionary` file to `github.com`.
+That way, autograder can test what happens when the file does not exist

 ## Given